When we’re asking what’s the best way to grow your church membership, we’re clearly talking about numbers.

 I really respect him, you know.
 He doesn’t beat me over the head with his beliefs, but he sure isn’t shy to talk to me about it.
 Most of the church people I know act like they are ashamed of what they believe.“

-The bottom line of cold-call evangelism seems to be: showing up at someone’s home without an invitation was one of the biggest turnoffs, as articulated by the unchurched.
+The bottom line of cold-call evangelism seems to be that showing up at someone’s home without an invitation was one of the biggest turnoffs.

 The leader of Thom Rainer’s research team, Twyla Fagan, said this: